 Melissa is Superintendent of Stanfield ESD, a low-income rural school district with no M&O override, yet a national leader in increasing physical activity & healthy nutrition & integrating health in standards-based curriculum.
 Stanfield was the first AZ school to earn USDA Healthier US Schools Challenge Gold with Distinction Award.
 Melissa was named All Arizona Superintendent of the Year for Small Size Districts and AZ Middle Level Principal of Year.
 Listen to some testimony by Melissa & Chris Lineberry on physical education & activity, school nutrition, school health and related school accountability systems.

-Keri has served as Physical Education/Physical Activity Coordinator at Arizona Department of Education (ADE) for over 5 years.
-Prior to joining ADE, Keri worked as a PE Teacher at Dysart USD and Glendale Union HSD for 14 years.
+Keri serves as Safe & Healthy Students Specialist at the Arizona Department of Education (ADE), where she is responsible for Title IV-A grant program to foster safe & healthy learning environments for students.
+Previously, she worked at ADE as Physical Education/Physical Activity Coordinator for over 5 years.
+Prior to joining ADE, Keri worked as a PE Teacher in Dysart USD and Glendale Union HSD for 14 years.

 Beth serves as President of Arizona PTA, and is a parent.
 AZPTA’s mission is to make every child’s potential a reality by engaging and empowering families and communities to advocate for children.
 The Board advocates at the legislature in the areas of children’s health & safety, public education, and family engagement.